tpm2-software/tpm2-tools/man/common/authorizations.md

 ## Passwords

-Passwords are interpreted in two forms, string and hex-string.
+Passwords are interpreted in three forms; string, hex-string or a file.
 A string password is not interpreted, and is directly used for authorization.
 A hex-string password is converted from a hexidecimal form into a byte array form, thus allowing passwords with non-printable and/or terminal un-friendly characters.
+A file form should be the path of a file containing a password in string or hex-string format to be read by the tool.
+Storing passwords in files prevents information leakage, passwords passed as options can be read from the process list.

 By default passwords are assumed to be in the string form.
 Password form is specified with special prefix values, they are: